kesiev/rewtro/manual/getters.md

 }
 ```

 This cartridge does nothing on the screen but sets some text into the [game object](scenegameobject.md) variables.
-Let's have a look to the _debugger status_:
+Let's have a look at the _debugger status_:

 <div align="center" style="margin:60px 0">
     <p><img src="images/getters-text.png"></p>